Enigma Variations

 Edward Elgar composed his Variations on an Original Theme, Op.
-36, popularly known as the Enigma Variations, (Note: Also published as Variations for Orchestra, Variations on an Original Theme, etc.) between October 1898 and February 1899.
+36, popularly known as the Enigma Variations, (Note: Also published as Variations for Orchestra) between October 1898 and February 1899.
 It is an orchestral work comprising fourteen variations on an original theme.
-After its 1899 premiere in London, the Variations quickly achieved popularity and helped internationally establish Elgar's growing reputation.
-It is now a staple of regularly performed orchestral repertoire globally, and is especially connected with national and nostalgic celebrations in and of the United Kingdom.
+After its 1899 premiere in London, the variations quickly achieved popularity and helped establish Elgar's growing reputation in Britain and internationally.
+It is now a staple of the orchestral repertoire globally.

-Elgar dedicated the work "to my friends pictured within", each variation being a musical sketch of or upon—a musical idea related to—one of his circle of close acquaintances (see musical cryptogram).
-Those musically sketched include Elgar's wife Alice, his friend and publisher Augustus J. Jaeger, and Elgar himself.
-In a programme note for a performance in 1911, Elgar wrote:
+Elgar dedicated the work "to my friends pictured within", each variation being a musical sketch of – or a musical idea related to – one of his circle.
+Those musically sketched include Elgar's wife Alice, his friend and publisher August Jaeger and, in the final variation, Elgar himself.